alieron/labyrinth/content/cs/cs2107/denial of service.md

 - **Amplification:**
 	- amplify small query -> large response
 	- exploits [UDP](/labyrinth/notes/cs/cs2107/network_security#^74306d) services
-> Distributed Denial of Service(DDoS) is when DoS is carried out by a large number of attackers, ie. botnet
+> Distributed Denial of Service(DDoS) is when DoS is carried out by a large number of attackers, eg. botnet
 ### Concept
 Attacker's goal
 - make a service **unavailable** to users